microsoft/Zen/README.md

 }
 ```

-### Sequences, Bags, Dictionaries, Options, Tuples
+### , Options, Tuples

-Zen supports values with type `Seq<T>` for reasoning about variable length sequences of values.
-It also provides several library types based on `Seq<T>` to model other useful data structures.
-For example, it provides a `Dict<T1, T2>` type to emulate finite dictionaries, `Bag<T>` to represent unordered multi-sets, and pair types, e.g., `Pair<T1, T2>` as a lightweight alternative to classes.
+Zen offers `Pair<T1, T2, ...>`, types as a lightweight alternative to classes.
 By default all values are assumed to be non-null by Zen.
 For nullable values, it provides an `Option<T>` type.

+### Finite Sequences, Bags, Maps

+Zen supports a number of high-level data types that are finite (bounded) in size (the default size is 5 but can be changed).
+These include:

+- `FSeq<T>` for reasoning about variable length sequences of values where the order is important.
+For instance, the sorting example earlier.
-Note: When the order of elements is not important, it is usually preferred to use `Bag<T>` if possible compared to `Seq<T>` as it will frequently scale better.
+- `FBag<T>` represents finite unordered multi-sets.
+When the order of elements is not important, it is usually preferred to use `FBag<T>` if possible compared to `FSeq<T>` as it will frequently scale better.
+- `FMap<T1, T2>` type to emulate finite maps from keys to values.

+### Unbounded Maps

+Zen also supports a `Map<T1, T2>` data type that does not restrict the size of the map a priori.
+However, this type only works with the Z3 backend and requires that `T1` and `T2` be primitive types (bool, integers, string, BigInteger).

 ### Custom classes and structs